objcio/articles/2014-12-?-lldb-debugging.md

 ### Symbolic Breakpoints on Non-Overridden Methods

-Imagine that you want to know when `-[MyViewController viewDidAppear:]` is called but that `MyViewController` does not implement that method, but that it's superclass does:
+Imagine that you want to know when `-[MyViewController viewDidAppear:]` is called.
+What would happen if `MyViewController` didn't actually implement that method, but its superclass did?
+We can try setting a breakpoint and see:

 	(lldb) b -[MyViewController viewDidAppear:]
 	Breakpoint 1: no locations (pending).
 	WARNING:  Unable to resolve breakpoint to any actual locations.

-Since LLDB is looking for a *symbol*, it won't find it, and your breakpoint would never hit.
+Since LLDB is looking for a *symbol*, it won't find it, and your breakpoint will never fire.
 What you need to do is set a condition, `[self isKindofClass:[MyViewController class]]`, and then put the breakpoint on `UIViewController`.
-Unfortunately this won't work.
+Normally, putting a condition like this will work, however, here it doesn’t since we don’t own the implementation of the superclass.

-`viewDidAppear:` is a method that Apple wrote and there are no symbols for it; there is not `self`.
-You'd actually have to know **where** `self` is (in the registers, on the stack, etc.) to pull this off.
-And since there are now four architectures to think about (x86, x86-64, armv7, armv64), you have to know the calling conventions of all of these.
+`viewDidAppear:` is a method that Apple wrote, and thus, there are no symbols for it; there is not `self` when inside that method.
+If you wanted to use `self` in a symbolic breakpoint, you would have to know where it is (it could be in the registers or on the stack; in x86 you’ll find it at `$esp+4`) This is a pain though, because there are already at least four architectures you’d have to know (x86, x86-64, armv7, armv64).
 Oof!
-You can imagine taking the time to learn each of these instruction sets and then writing a command that will set the correct breakpoint for you on the correct super class.
-In [Chisel](https://github.com/facebook/chisel), this has been implemented as `bmessage`.
+You can imagine taking the time to learn the instruction set and calling convention for each, and then writing a command that will set a breakpoint for you on the correct super class and with the correct condition.
+Luckily, this has already been done in [Chisel](https://github.com/facebook/chisel), and is called `message`:

-On x86-64 (a 64-bit iOS Simulator), `self` is stored in the `rdi` register.
-Luckily, we don't even have to learn that and can just use the command:

 	(lldb) bmessage -[MyViewController viewDidAppear:]
 	Setting a breakpoint at -[UIViewController viewDidAppear:] with condition (void*)object_getClass((id)$rdi) == 0x000000010e2f4d28